 The run started out great.
 I was feeling strong.
 Making great time.
 I was jammin!
 Running down hill and being very careful with my footing.
 As the sun rose higher in the sky the view of the canyon illuminated and the layers of rock turned colors.
 Running down the Grand Canyon really is a walk through time.
 The rocks at the rim are ~200 million years old and the granite rocks at the banks of the Colorado River are ~2.2 billion years old!
 Whoah.

-I made it down 3000' and 10 miles to river and 45 minutes.
+I made it down 3000' and 10 miles to river in 1 hour and 45 minutes.
 Cruisin.
 I stopped at Phantom Ranch and refilled my reservoir while watching hikers get ready for their own exploration of the canyon.
 Time to climb.

 I traveled up the North Kaibab Trail alongside Bright Angel Creek.
 The river was roaring and the temps a bit warmer at the bottom then at the top.
 I had stoke fueling my fire running uphill.
 After 10 miles of moderate gradient climbing about 2000 feet I hit some steeper sections.
 No more running but power hiking uphill.
 I was cruising good.
 Another 2000 feet and 5 miles then I hit a wall.